 The CHP is a reference for the safe handling of hazardous chemicals in the laboratory.
 The CHP applies to all engaged in laboratory use of hazardous chemicals.
 The information contained in the CHP is prescribed by the OSHA Lab Standard and supersedes, for laboratories, the requirements of all other OSHA health standards in subpart Z. Most relevant are the sections on Laboratory Practices, Standard Operating Procedures for Hazardous Chemicals, Medical Consultation and Medical Examinations and Emergency Procedures.
-Appendix A provides an overview on toxicology, the effects that chemical exposure can have on the body.
+Appendix A provides an overview of toxicology, and the various effects that chemical exposures can have on the body.